-10 6-MONTH ASSESSMENTS
+10 6-MONTH AND LONGER-TERM ASSESSMENTS

-This section details the proposed analysis of the clinical outcomes 6 months after initial randomisation in the RECOVERY trial.
+This section details the proposed analysis of the clinical outcomes 6 months after initial randomisation in the RECOVERY trial (for all participants).
+A similar approach will be used for analyses of longer-term outcomes for UK participants only.

-10.1 Trial outcomes
+10.1 Objectives